xzzulz/deathspeak/readme.md

 # deathspeak

-stylized, compact and expressive programming language on top of
-javascript, that does not follow common syntax preconcemptions,
+Experimental syntax design for a stylized, compact and expressive programming language on top of javascript.
+Does not follow common syntax preconcemptions.
-for increased productivity.

 ## Programming language concept